 1. United Club Lounge & United Global First Lounge Terminal 2

-United has made London Heathrow a priority, adding all Polaris business class service between New York and London.
+United has made London Heathrow a priority, adding all Polaris business class services between New York and London.
 While this lounge is not designed like a United Club Lounge, this lounge, which is for Business and First Class passengers flying United, is very good and the best, along with the Air Canada lounge, in London Heathrow.

 This United Club lounge is about a 10-minute walk from the Singapore Airlines and Air Canada lounges and can be found across from gate B46.
 The lounge is larger than both the Singapore Airlines and Air Canada lounges.

 The lounge is split into Business and First sections.
-This is probably the best airport lounge in Terminal 2 because the First Class section is excellent with wonderful a la carte food in a stylish setting.
+This is probably the best airport lounge in Terminal 2 because the First Class section is excellent, with wonderful a la carte food in a stylish setting.

 The lounge has a classy entranceway with lots of white marble.
-Inside, the look is cream with lots of old-fashioned plane artwork on the walls along with a big clock.
+Inside, the look is cream with lots of old-fashioned plane artwork on the walls, along with a big clock.
 The seats reflect United’s signature blues and grey.
 A large window runs the lounge’s length, with great views, and a large bench runs parallel to the tendered bar, ideal for recharging devices and working with a view.

 In the First Class part of the lounge, there are many black and white leather seats and an array of fridges with soft drinks, beer, and wine.
 There are snacks, Burts crisps, pretzels, etc., and there is a self-serve bar with just about every spirit imaginable, which you can self-serve out of the bottles.

 For food, we tried breakfast, and you will find a fresh breakfast selection, smoked salmon, cold cuts, yogurt, fruit salad, fresh juice, cereal, and fruit.
-There are also some beautiful pastries and danishes and hot dishes, including scrambled eggs, baked beans, mushrooms, and sausages.
+There are also some beautiful pastries and danishes, and hot dishes, including scrambled eggs, baked beans, mushrooms, and sausages.
 6 hot dishes in total.
 Plus, you have an array of mini dishes in glasses that are completely delicious, and you can order things like eggs benedict a la carte.

 The Global First lounge is more luxurious than the main lounge, with a tea lounge, wine room, and à la carte dining.
 An example of the a la carte lunch menu includes soup, duck, and crab starters.
 Mains include burgers, tomato, and mozzarella gnocchi, Hickory barbeque pulled pork, and Seabream risotto.
 Dessert was a warm chocolate brownie or a cheese plate on this a la carte menu.

 The buffet in the main section is not as impressive but has similar hot breakfast options with a buffet, including scrambled eggs, baked beans, mushrooms, and sausages.
-There are also old cuts, yogurt, fruit salad, fresh juice, cereal, and fruit along with bread, but there is no a la carte.
+There are also old cuts, yogurt, fruit salad, fresh juice, cereal, and fruit, along with bread, but there is no a la carte.
 Also on offer are fridges with juices, soft drinks, beer and wine, and tea and coffee machines.

 2. Air Canada Maple Leaf Lounge